 - Factory built but not built on a permanent chassis; built on-site similar to stick-built homes; permanently affixed to the foundation; must conform to local building codes.
 Property is legally classified as real property and assumes characteristics of stick-built such as permanent connections to water, electrical and waste disposal systems.

 - Mixed use must conform to residential nature of the neighborhood, and commercial use cannot exceed 25% of the gross living area.

-What are FHA ineligible properties in Florida?
+What are FHA ineligible properties?